Thursday, 30 January 2025

 * To engage with stakeholders for feedback and future planning.

 The PMU included Climate Smart Agriculture Specialist Mr. Frank Jayasinghe, Water Management and Monitoring Specialist Eng.
 N.A.I.U.K.
-Nissanka, Environmental and Social Safeguard Specialist Mr. Gamini Subasinghe, Information, Education and Communication & Information and Communication Technology Specialist Mr. Samantha Mallawaarachchi and Gender Officer Ms. Sharmila Shanmuganathan to inspect key project sites in Ampara, Batticaloa and Trincomalee and interact with beneficiaries, local officials, and provincial staff of the CSIAP.
-The visit provides a firsthand look at the progress made so far, highlighting key achievements and areas needing further attention.
+Nissanka, Environmental and Social Safeguard Specialist Mr. Gamini Subasinghe, Information, Education and Communication & Information and Communication Technology Specialist Mr. Samantha Mallawaarachchi and Gender Officer Ms. Sharmila Shanmuganathan to inspect key project sites in Ampara, Batticaloa and Trincomalee and interact with beneficiaries and local officials.
+Provincial Staff of the CSIAP in Eastern Province led by newly appointed Deputy Project Director Mr. R. Umakanthan and former Acting Project Director Mr. H. B. Anees join the PMU team for this tour.
+This visit provides a firsthand look at the progress made so far, highlighting key achievements and areas needing further attention.

 This field visit reaffirms the commitment to delivering measurable outcomes and ensuring the long-term success of the CSIAP.
 Commencing the field visit in Ampara, The Project Director said “We are committed to ensuring the success of this initiative, and field visits like these allow us to understand ground realities firsthand.
 The insights gained will help us refine our approach and ensure that we are on track to achieving our goals.”